aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 Attach the managed policy called `AWSLambdaBasicExecutionRole` to this role to grant the necessary CloudWatch Logs permissions.

-Use inline policies to grant permissions to other resources needed for the lambda to execute.
+Use inline policies to grant permissions to other resources needed for the Lambda to execute.

 #### Step-by-step instructions